prismos-org/hardened-configs/guides/brave/brave.md

 # Hardening Brave Browser

 Brave is probably the only browser on Linux that is reasonably private and secure.
-It is built on top of Chromium, meaning it has comparatively better sandboxing than Firefox or its forks [[1](https://grapheneos.org/usage#web-browsing)][[2](https://madaidans-insecurities.github.io/firefox-chromium.html)].
+It is built on top of Chromium, meaning it has better sandboxing than Firefox or its forks [[1](https://grapheneos.org/usage#web-browsing)][[2](https://madaidans-insecurities.github.io/firefox-chromium.html)].
 You can opt out of telemetry; they have a good update cycle, CVEs are patched relatively fast, and they have decent anti-fingerprinting protection that can fool naive scripts.
 Currently, the Tor Browser’s approach to anti-fingerprinting is the only one with real potential.
 This guide provides a clear approach to hardening the Brave browser by disabling telemetry, removing features that can be termed bloat, and enabling privacy-focused settings.
 While primarily focused on Linux, it should apply on all platforms.
 You will find the `Local State` and `Preferences` file In `configs/` Implementing most of hardening stated below, however It does not change the shield settings and due to a weird bug the search engine's set to Google even If I set It to another one.

 **Note:**